 [If applicable, inform parents that their child may be withdrawn from the study at any time.
 Describe conditions for such a withdrawal (e.g. missed appointments, non-adherence to procedures, disruptive behavior, adverse reactions).]

-[If applicable, describe plans to reconsent participants when they reach 18 years of age.]
+[If applicable, describe plans to reconsent participants when they reach 18 years of age.
+Explain how contact information will be kept secure.]

 Whom do I contact if I have questions about the study?